To enquire about classifying your herd, call our team on 01923 695208.

-Holstein UK currently type classifies over 100,000 animals each year.
+Holstein UK currently type classifies over 150,000 animals each year across 17 different dairy and beef breeds.
 Most of these classifications are carried out for private farmers but many are also undertaken on behalf of the AI industry.
 From these classifications, genetic indexes for type are calculated on behalf of Holstein UK by the Canadian Dairy Network.
 These are expressed as Type Merit for sires, and the individual type traits are generally shown on a bar chart.
 The Holstein UK type classification scheme is the only type appraisal programme in the British Isles that is internationally recognised by the World Holstein Friesian Federation.

 A separate classification scheme exists for the British Friesian qualifying animal, ie 87.5% or greater.
 Bar charts are produced on a Friesian base.